10 Online Marketing Tips for Schools to Increase Enrollments

 There’s going to be a number of places you want to publish reviews/testimonials.

 The first place you should look is at your website.
 There is every likelihood you are already doing this but know that you can have these testimonials marked-up with what is called ‘Review Schema’.
-If you do this, you will be telling Google more about what the review means and they will optimise your search results with gold stars.
+If you do this, Google may use the info to add a structured snippet to your search result – making it stand out from the competition.
 This fantastic little feature will attract more clicks to your search result.

 Consistently acquiring reviews will be a huge bonus for you, not only for your performance in Google but for helping to influence prospective parents.
 I should warn you though, be careful with how you encourage the reviews.